Slightlyschuler/Slightlyschuler/README.md

 - 👋 Hi, I’m @Slightlyschuler
 - 👀 I’m interested in data analysis and data sciences.
 The classes I have taken have given me a little bit of insight in to how developers and data analysts work.
-- 🌱 I’m currently studying data analysis and for my mathematics degree.
+- 🌱 I’m currently studying data analysis best practices while I get my mathematics degree.
 - 📫 How to reach me ...email: slightlyschuler@hotmail.com

 <!---